Internship

 Program Information

 The Office of the County Counsel for the County of Los Angeles is one of the largest public civil law firms in the United States.
-Additionally, the County of Los Angeles has a responsibility and aspires to become a region where every resident can thrive regardless of the color of their skin, gender, religion or national origin.
+Additionally, the County of Los Angeles has a responsibility and aspires to become a region where every resident can thrive regardless of the color of their skin, gender, religion, or national origin.

 Compensation

-This is an unpaid governmental internship for Summer 2025.
+This is an unpaid governmental internship for Summer 2026.
 Check with your school to see if grant or scholarship opportunities are available.

 Application Period